luanpotter/shattered-wilds/docs/arcane.md

 | **Transform**   | Transmutation | -           | Transfiguration |
 | **Control**     | -             | Telekinesis | Command         |

-In the view of the Arcane, the bodies of Beings are not just material, as they are tied to their Spark (or Soul).
+From the point of view of the Arcane, the bodies of **Beings** are not just material; as they are tied to their Spark (or Soul).
 Think of Beings having an impenetrable aura that prevents Matter and Energy manipulation inside.
 However, the Being can still be manipulated directly, via Transfiguration or Command.
-While Telekinesis cannot be used directly on beings, the air around beings can be controlled to cause gusts of wind While Telekinesis cannot be used directly on beings, the air around beings can be controlled to cause gusts of wind for various effects.
+While Telekinesis cannot be used directly on beings, the air around them can be controlled in the form of gusts of wind for pushes and pulls.

-Casting a spell typically will require a certain amount of AP ([[Action_Point | Action Points]]) and FP ([[Focus_Point | Focus Points]]) to be spent (see Basic Arcane Spell below), requires executing some non-zero amount of Spell Components, and will require a Check on the Spellcaster's Base Attribute:
+Casting a spell typically will require (see **Basic Arcane Spell** below):

+* a certain amount of **AP** ([[Action_Point | Action Points]]) and **FP** ([[Focus_Point | Focus Points]]) to be spent;
+* executing some non-zero amount of Spell Components;
+* rolling a Check using the Spellcaster's Base Attribute:

 > Roll Base Spellcasting Attribute + Component Modifiers + Augmentation Modifiers [+ Other Circumstance Modifiers]